Welcome to MorganTech,

 In 1999 I started working as a graphics consultant for a large engineering company.
 Shortly after I began working with the company, we started using radio controlled aircraft for project surveillance.
 A medium format film camera was installed that had a GPS data on the screen.
 Aerial images were taken with the GPS Lat/Long and altitude information overlaid on the image.
 Using these images or from Google Earth, using CAD software we overlaid them onto topo drawings to create 3D realistic photo composites.
 We used these presentations for master planned projects such as Sea World, San Elijo Hills and other various housing projects around San Diego County.

-In 2004 I started up SureFlite with Pandy, I worked a year with him and decided that office work was not going to work for me and we departed ways.
+In 2004 I started up SureFlite with Pandy (RIP 2020, You have left behind a legacy of achievements to inspire us), I worked as office manager for about a year and decided that office work was not going to work for me.
 Shortly after leaving I built my first CNC router and used it to build and repair kits.
 A local club member asked if I could cut some foam and wanted me to cut “Shifty” which was a popular foamie from Charger RC.
 I told him to design his own, the YAK 54 was his choice.
 In 2005, the YAK became the first kit that I sold under the DWFoamies name.
 I created a team of 3D pilots where we continued to design and fly flat foam aerobatic airplanes.
 DWFoamies is still in production, cutting over 10,000 kits.
 Sales starting slowing down in 2015 which gave me time to venture into other areas.
 A friend gave me a 3DPrinter to work with, after taking it apart a few times trying to get good prints, I decided to make my own design.
 This is when 3DimensionalTools was born, producing a line of tools that we now call Komodo.

 If you have read about the Depron shortage, it is true.
 Selit, the manufacturer of Depron brand foam, has communicated their intentions to quit supplying the hobby industry with consistent, high quality foam.
 My supplier has limited cases of Depron left, it’s hard to tell how long it will last but our days are numbered.